 Introduction to Wood Bison

 The Wood Bison is a subspecies of the American Bison.
 Both are commonly referred to as the Buffalo.
-They are heavier than the American Bison with a weight of up to 2,000 pounds and they can be up to 12 feet high.
-The females are usually smaller, about 2,000 pounds and about 8 feet tall.
+They are heavier than the American Bison, with a weight in males of up to 2,000 pounds and they can be up to 1.67 to 1.82 m in height at the shoulders.
+The females are usually smaller.

 Wood Bison Description